garret-sm/cop-3701-social-media-sentiment-database/README.md

 There are no significant or unique challenges within this scope that I can notice.

-This program is designed to work out of the box, with no extra code changes required.
+This program is designed to work out of the box, with no extra code changes required, though streamlit is required for it to run.

 I will be using datagrip as my program of choice.